direct-phonology/jdsw/docs/pipeline.md

 ### spaCy components
 `ner`, `merge_entities`
 ### Problem
-Old Chinese has a mix of single-character and multi-character words.
+Classical Chinese has a mix of single-character and multi-character words.
 In a sentence like "論語作猶", the subject of the verb "作" is "論語" (i.e. the _Analects_ writes [some character] as"猶").
 To correctly identify instances where a book or person is the subject of "作", "云", etc., we need to merge multi-character tokens into single tokens.
 This step must come before others, like part-of-speech tagging, so that the entire word is tagged as a single noun (in this case `PROPN`).
 ### Assumptions
 - The vast majority of multi-character words present in _Jingdian Shiwen_ annotations will be either books (`WORK_OF_ART`) or people (`PERSON`).
 - If we see a multi-character sequence like "論語", we can safely assume that that sequence did not occur "randomly" — that is, there's no chance that "論" or "語" should be part of other nearby context words instead.